drghirlanda/alex/Docs/Roadmap.md

 - Redesign data lines to include info about CS, CSDuration, US, USDuration, USProb, USPres, USOn.

+- In fact, it might be worth emphasizing a more neutral terminology, like S1 and S2 rather than CS and US, to appeal to people less entrained in animal learning jargon.

+- Add section on steady state testing in manual.

 - Decide whether to rename alex to alex.pbl

 - ReadStimuli() relies on the fields being in the correct order.
 We